KyleGough/learning-rust/README.md

 # Rust
-> This project will serve as my ongoing notes, code snippets, and review of the Rust programming language as I learn it.
-I am currently working through [The Rust Programming Language](https://doc.rust-lang.org/book/) book.
+> This project will serve as my ongoing notes, code snippets, and review of the Rust programming language as I learn it whilst working through the [The Rust Programming Language](https://doc.rust-lang.org/book/) book.

 Rust is a multi-paradigm programming language emphasising performance, type safety, and concurrency.
 It was designed by Graydon Hoare and released its first stable version in 2014.
 - Strongly, statically typed.